itravers/PanicOS/README.md

 4. JamesM's kernel development tutorials (http://www.jamesmolloy.co.uk/tutorial_html/index.html)
    The first version of PanicOS's virtual filesystem and its initial ramdisks is is derived from JamesM's kernel development tutorials.

+5. The Little Book About OS Development (https://littleosbook.github.io/) Useful for it's explainations about items.
+Used for the serial driver.
+   Useful to cross compare its explainations vs the other tutorials.

 Features
 --------